dwongdev/sugoi-supernote/Guides/how to sideload supernote.md

 | Chauvet 3.17.29 | June 6th, 2024    | Removed Sideloading      |
 | Chauvet 3.16.27 | March 1st, 2024   | Added Sideloading switch |

 Ratta has made the procedure easier by immediately adding sideloading options to the SN device's settings.
+Feel free to utilise any method that works for you while sideloading; there are other approaches that aren't covered here.

 **Process (Easy as 1-2-3):** <br>
 *Step 1:*